 The church of St. James was erected in the years 1298-1380, during which a chancel, a nave and a sacristy were built.
 The first stage of the work was completed around 1350, because this year Margrave Ludwig founded the altar of St. Peter.
 The construction of the already planned tower did not materialize, probably due to the lack of funds.
 It also seems that at this stage of construction the interior could not be covered with vaults, and it was secured only with a timber roof truss.

 In the second half of the fifteenth and first half of the sixteenth century, the temple was rebuilt and expanded.
 The work was probably taken shortly after 1477, that is, after the siege of the town by the prince of Żagań John II.
 At that time a tower was built, the eastern part of the presbytery and a chapel on the north side of the old choir.
 The sacristy has also been extended and vaults have been installed in the interiors.
 In 1532, for reasons not known, a part of the vault in the western part of the nave collapsed, but in the following year, it was rebuilt, which was entrusted to a monk from the Franciscan order from Frankfurt.

 Frequent destruction of the western part of the church contributed to the weakening of the construction of the vaults in the nave and, as a result, to their collapse in 1829.
 Thanks to the help of king Frederick III and the town authorities, a reconstruction was soon undertaken, replacing the old rib vaults with the new barrel vaults.
+In 1835, the presbytery was renovated and in 1878 the rest of the building was repaired.
 After 1945, the building was taken over by Catholics.